anil-maurya/quickIdea/README.md

 ## How to Use

-1. **Installation**: You can install the Idea Recorder Chrome Extension directly from the Chrome Web Store.
+1. **Installation**: You can install the QuickIdea Chrome Extension directly from the Chrome Web Store.

 2. **Keyboard Shortcut**: Once installed, use the keyboard shortcut `Ctrl+Shift+0` to activate the extension and begin recording your ideas.